Introducing Splits

 Stay tuned for our technical breakdown of splits tomorrow and check out splits in action elsewhere on Mirror:

-Subscribe to Mirror Development
+Subscribe to dev.mirror.xyz

 Receive the latest updates directly to your inbox.